bellhyve/ngbuddy/README.md

 :    Print a list of ng_bridge(4) devices, their attached peers, and basic traffic statistics.

 **bridge** _bridge_ _interface_
 :    Create a bridge and an associated **rc.conf** entry.
-If the _interface_ already exists, _bridge_ is attached to it with uplink hooks (and LRO/TSO are disabled on that interface).
-Otherwise, _interface_ is created as a new eiface node.
+If the _interface_ already exists, _bridge_ is attached to it, and offloading features are disabled to improve sharing.
+If the _interface_ does not exist, it is created as a new eiface node, which can be used as a gateway for for the bridge.

 **unbridge** _bridge_
 :    Remove the indicated bridge from netgraph and **rc.conf**.